Automation Potential in Claims Processing

 - July 31, 2020

-Robotic Process Automation, Intelligent Automation, Data Extraction, Business Process Management
+Robotic Process Automation, Intelligent Automation, Data Extraction, No-Code/ Low-Code Workflow

 Last week, I explored 8 Challenges Faced by Healthcare Payers in the Pandemic Era.
 As I indicated in that post, payers in several areas will experience significant pressure to survive COVID 19 and beyond.
 Of the most impacted areas will be claims processing.
 In this post, I will address processes that are ripe for automation using RPA, BPM and Data Extraction - the three key ingredients for intelligent automation.